Saving is wise

 Pillar 2: More than 4.2 million people are actively insured under an occupational pension plan and can rely on their pension benefits to allow them to maintain the standard of living they are accustomed to after retirement.
 If your employer pays higher contributions and decides to provide you with better insurance coverage, the impact on your savings options and pension is crucial.
 If you have a pension gap, you can make voluntary contributions to your pension fund account to supplement your retirement assets.

 Pillar 3: You contribute voluntarily to build up a private pension to close any gaps left after factoring in your AHV and pension fund benefits.
 Your AHV and occupational pension should cover 60 percent of your pre-retirement salary.
 As life expectancy is increasing, retirement pensions are becoming increasingly important.
-Many underestimate this fact, as indicated by the latest figures from the Federal Office of Statistics, which show that only 59 percent of the Swiss population regularly contributes to a pillar 3 pension for themselves.
+Many underestimate this fact, as indicated by figures from the Federal Office of Statistics, which show that only about 59 percent of the Swiss population regularly contributes to a pillar 3 pension for themselves.
 It is recommended to take full advantage of the opportunities by starting to accumulate 3a retirement assets as early on as possible for you to have the lifestyle you desire with a few extras here and there during retirement.
 Pillar 3b (unrestricted pension plan) options include private savings vehicles (life insurance policies, bank account balances, shares, bonds, etc.).

 The Swiss are averse to saving up for old age